iai-group/sigir2024-transparentCIS/results/qualitative_analysis/README.md

 # Results of Qualitative Analysis

-The following s| ECtions provides details about the qualitative analysis of the comments provided by crowd workers in the user study.
+The following sections provides details about the qualitative analysis of the comments provided by crowd workers in the user study.

-## Sel| ECted Comments Provided by Crowd Workers
+## Selected Comments Provided by Crowd Workers

 | Exper.
 Cond. | Component | User's Feedback | Main Point |
 | --- | --- | --- | --- |